EconometricInstitute/feb22012-programming-website/data/week3/4-overriding-methods.md

 types of mistakes to debug.

-Consider the following example, where we have an elementary algorithm that we can use to numerical perform root-finding for continuous functions where a certain range is sweeped with a certain step size to find the input for the `compute` method that yields an output as close to zero as possible.
+Consider the following example, where we have an elementary algorithm that we can use to numerically perform root-finding for continuous functions where a certain range is sweeped with a certain step size to find the input for the `compute` method that yields an output as close to zero as possible.
 Since the `findClostestToZero` calls this `compute` function, it is interesting